Visiting Artists and Critics Program

 This artist is sponsored by Bohemian Press.

-Film Screening and Artist Discussion, Monday, March 26, 5:30pm
+Film Screening and Artist Discussion, Monday, March 26, 5:30pm (link to event details)

 with Jane Blocker, Associate Dean for Arts and Humanities, Professor, Art History Department